Marketing | 3 Min Read

 Train your Team - With this stay-at-home and work from home have freed your team from their daily rush-hour commute and given them some extra hours, use this recession time as an opportunity to let go of the deadwood and bring in fresh thinking in your team by encouraging them to learn new things, hone skills.
 Sit with your sales and marketing teams and rebuild your lead-to-profit cycles with rock-solid marketing strategies that give you a head start when things go back to normal.

 Invest in Long-term Marketing Projects - Look at your collected data and go back to the basics during downtime, that is re-evaluating priorities, and focusing on your true North(your long-term customer), which may have been lost because of years of uninterrupted growth.
 Now, it's a good time to tackle those long-term marketing projects that you have been kept aside due to lack of market analysis, customer research, new processes implementation, or other fundamentals.
 Invest time in these projects and set your brand up for success when the economy reopens and demand bounces back.

 Serve your Community - It's a great time to talk to your customers and identify their unique pain points.
-Engage and serve your community in the best possible ways by conducting surveys about their main business challenges at this moment, review your content strategies, delivery mechanisms, and keep them within your circle by offering informative content, and solving their respective difficulties with unique solutions.
+Engage and serve your community in the best possible ways by conducting surveys about their main business challenges at this moment, reviewing your content strategies, delivery mechanisms, and keeping them within your circle by offering informative content, and solving their respective difficulties with unique solutions.

 Implement these strategies into your marketing and make your marketing plan more effective and re-adapt it to respond meaningfully to the current marketplace and reach your customer more efficiently.

-Check out our previous article, where we have discussed how COIVD-19 has effected businesses across the globe. - How the COVID-19 Pandemic has affected the Small Scale Industries
+Check out our previous article, where we have discussed how COIVD-19 has affected businesses across the globe. - How the COVID-19 Pandemic has affected the Small Scale Industries